kamath/kamath/README.md

 ## Hi I'm Anirudh 👋

+I'm an engineer who likes solving real problems.
+Code I have written is part of production workflows at Fortune 50 companies, decacorns like [Ramp](https://ramp.com/) and [Clay](https://www.clay.com/), and biopharma companies like Inhibikase (NASDAQ: IKT) and Mineralys (NASDAQ: MLYS)

 <!--
 **kamath/kamath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.